arangodb/arangodb-dcos/README.md

     dcos arangodb uninstall --app-id id1 ; dcos package uninstall arangodb --app-id name1

-After this the `arangodb` subcommand will also be installed, to restore, do
+After this the `arangodb` subcommand will also be uninstalled, to restore, do

     dcos package install --cli arangodb